 Prior to making an offer, you would have obtained a loan pre-qualification from your lender.
 Once your offer is accepted, it’s time to finalize your loan application and submit any outstanding documents required by your lender, such as tax returns, W2 forms, or other statements showing assets or liabilities.
 The seller’s agent will be following-up to ensure your loan application is completed as per the terms of the contract, and that you’ve met all your lender’s requirements to obtain financing.

 Home Inspection & Due Diligence

-In the first 10 days of escrow, you’ll be able to conduct inspections on the property, checking structural and mechanical conditions, as well as for termites or other infestation.
-It’s recommended that you hire a state licensed home inspectors, and I am happy to provide you a recommendation or make the arrangements if you do not have a preferred inspector.
-More about the home inspection →
+In the first 10 days of escrow, you’ll be able to conduct a home inspection, checking structural and mechanical conditions, as well as for termites or other infestation.
+It’s recommended that you hire a state licensed home inspectors, and I am happy to provide you a list of inspectors and make the necessary arrangements if you do not have a preferred inspector.

 Your “due diligence” may also include reviewing or verifying permits for renovations, ensuring insurability of the property, whether flood insurance is required, verifying square footage, a separate septic tank inspection and certification if not connected to sewer, and a review the and governing documents of the Homeowner’s Association.
 Under Arizona law, buyers must be provided a copy of the HOA’s Bylaws, CC&R’s (Covenants, Conditions & Restrictions), operating budget and most recent financial report.

 Your purchase contract will provide a window of opportunity for you to “disapprove” of the property based on your findings, or in some cases, negotiate a resolution with the seller.